 Backup of Subscriber Private Signature Keys

-At the Medium Hardware and High assurance levels, Subscriber private signature keys may not be backed up or copied.
+At the High assurance levels, Subscriber private signature keys may not be backed up or copied.

 At the Rudimentary, Basic, or Medium levels of assurance, Subscriber private signature keys may be backed up or copied, but must be held in the Subscriber’s control.